4 Essential Tools32 with --full-toolsBeta

 Persistent Memory

-32 Tools across 6 Categories
+4 Essential Tools (32 with --full-tools) across 6 Categories

 Everything an agent needs